sismo-core/sismo-docs/tutorials/sismo-connect/request-data-privately-with-sismo-connect.md

 We also check that the proof is a Data Vault proof of ownership.
 {% endhint %}

-If the proof and the requested group are valid, an anonUserId is returned.
+If the proof and the requested group are valid, an VaultId is returned.
 If not, an error is received.

-The anonUserId corresponds to a unique identifier for the user Data Vault, the best part of it is that this anonUserId is derived from the appId so it is impossible to compare two anon user ids from two different apps implementing Sismo Connect.
+The VaultId corresponds to a unique identifier for the user Data Vault, the best part of it is that this VaultId is derived from the appId so it is impossible to compare two anon user ids from two different apps implementing Sismo Connect.

 A user has now the ability to authenticate himself by sharing only proof of private data he owns while not leaking any addresses or accounts where this data comes from. 🤘